 In the case of a company with a solid base growing at a specific rate, this might not be a problem.
 However, You must note that a company at a higher level will probably want to calculate its user churn rate according to some other metrics.
 This is where different ways of calculation come in.

 The adjusted way takes the rapid growth within a month due to special reasons to calculate your Churn rate.
 This is especially important for services that can see a seasonal boom.

-The way of calculating your churn rate is to divide the number of your churned users by the average number of users you have had in a certain period.
-The average number of your users is calculated by adding your users on the first and last days of the given period and dividing it by two.
+Calculating your churn rate is dividing the number of your churned users by the average number of users you have had in a certain period.
+The average number of your users is calculated by adding them on the first and last days of the given period and dividing it by two.

-It must be noted that this way calculation is best used at monthly levels.
-Using it daily, weekly, or yearly basis might not be as when used every month.
+It must be noted that this way of calculation is best used at monthly levels.
+Using it daily, weekly, or yearly might not be as used every month.

-We can formularize the said calculation as it follows:
+We can formularize the said calculation as follows: